Skip to main content

 #

 Quick version: every AD object has a sIDHistory attribute.
-It exists for domain migrations — when you move a user from Domain A to Domain B, their old SID lands in sIDHistory so they keep access to their old resources.
+It exists for domain migrations.
+When you move a user from Domain A to Domain B, their old SID lands in sIDHistory so they keep access to their old resources.

 The fun part?
 At authentication time, every SID in sIDHistory goes straight into the user’s access token.
 Same level as their real SID and group memberships.
 No distinction.